nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Saving the data

-Realodex data are saved in the hard disk automatically after any command that changes the data.
+Realodex data is saved in the hard disk automatically after any command that modifies it.
 There is no need to save manually.

 ### Editing the data file

-Realodex data are saved automatically as a JSON file `[JAR file location]/data/realodex.json`.
+Realodex data is saved automatically as a JSON file `[JAR file location]/data/realodex.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>